 (H) How is a potentially categorically eligible assistance group handled?

-An assistance group is considered to have potential categorical eligibility if all members of the assistance group have applied for benefits that would make the assistance group categorically eligible.
+An assistance group is considered to have potential categorical eligibility when all members of the assistance group have applied for benefits that would make the assistance group categorically eligible.

 (I) What happens when a potentially categorically eligible assistance group is denied food assistance benefits?

-(3) If the application was made via an interactive interview and there are open public assistance benefits with the food assistance benefit being denied, the county agency shall enter the reported changes on the appropriate CRIS-E screens and determine eligibility using the date the assistance group gained categorical eligibility as the signature date.
-A new interactive interview or JFS 07200 "Request for Cash, Food, and Medical Assistance" (rev. 12/12) may be requested if deemed necessary by the eligibility worker but is not a requirement.
+(3) When the application was made via an interactive interview and there are open public assistance benefits with the food assistance benefit being denied, the county agency shall enter the reported changes on the appropriate statewide automated eligibility system screens and determine eligibility using the date the assistance group gained categorical eligibility as the signature date.
+A new interactive interview or JFS 07200 "Request for Cash, Food, and Medical Assistance" (rev. 9/2014) may be requested when deemed necessary by the eligibility worker but is not a requirement.